 Now you see how pacing can make a good game turn into a great game.
 So, back to L.A.
 Noire.

-Back On The Beat – L.A.
-Noire & Pacing
+Back on the Beat – L.A.
+Noire and Pacing

 As previously mentioned, while nearly each case in L.A.
 Noire is its own story, some cases add together to form a larger picture.
 These mostly happen on the Vice desk.
 There is a running B story throughout the whole of L.A.
 Noire about gangster Mickey Cohen staging a heist of army surplus morphine, which the majority of the Vice desk is spent dealing with.